cyrildewit/eloquent-viewable/README.md

 This query is quite slow when you have a lot of views stored.
 To speed things up, you can add for example a `unique_views_count` column to your `posts` table.
 We will have to update this column periodically with the unique views count.
-This can easily be achieved using a schedued Laravel command.
+This can easily be achieved using a scheduled Laravel command.

 There may be a faster way to do this, but such command can be like: